rothgar/hubot-control/README.md

     crane init

 Hubot Control will now be running on port 3000 of your system.
-Whenever you create a hubot, you'll want to restart Hubot Control and publish their HTTP ports (`-p` flag).
+Whenever you create a hubot, you'll want to restart Hubot Control.

     crane stop hubot-control-web
     crane start hubot-control-web